Thai pop music: 2010s–2020s

 The success of K-pop groups prompted the creation of many Thai boy and girl groups with increasingly complex choreography as a defining feature.
 A new cover dance subculture also emerged, where fans imitated idol performances, blending fandom and performance into one.
 Dance became a key promotional tool, helping songs gain wider recognition.
 Singers were trained and styled as idols, with their image and choreography as vital to their success as their voices.

 One of the most prominent examples of this trend was Kamikaze, a sub-label under RS, which captured the hearts of post-1990s youth with its distinctive, upbeat pop sound.
 Kamikaze’s style revived the playful energy once seen in earlier Thai bands like Chattri, while aligning with the vibrant aesthetics of contemporary K-pop.

 By the early 2010s, T-Pop began adopting similar visual and musical cues — bright, colorful production, English lyric segments, and even rap verses, breaking traditional Thai prosody while staying rhythmically tight.

 This era is notable for the acceleration of the Thai music industry as the distribution of music has become much easier with apps such as YouTube, Spotify, and TikTok.
 T-pop had begun to gain traction internationally with the rise of Thai BL.
 Numerous girl groups and boy groups have also been inspired by K-pop groups.

+The 2022 acclaimed song "Why Don't You Stay" by Jeff Satur for the tv drama series KinnPorsche boosted international popularity of T-pop.
+Jeff Satur was the first-ever Thai artist to speak and perform at the Grammy Museum in Los Angeles on 3 March 2026.